 History: Oil Creek State Park is one of five state parks established through the efforts of the Western Pennsylvania Conservancy.
-The 7,300 acre tract of land preserves 12 miles of the winding gorge, group of skiers which stretches south into Venango County from the Crawford County line, created approximately 10,000 years ago by the draining of an ice-dammed glacial lake.
+The 7,300 acre tract of land preserves 12 miles of the winding gorge, which stretches south into Venango County from the Crawford County line, created approximately 10,000 years ago by the draining of an ice-dammed glacial lake.

 The discovery of oil in the valley on August 27, 1859 marked the birth of the world's oil industry Throughout the park, expect to see cultural and natural resources.